schow6272003/hyfn8-react-front-end-challenge/README.md

 npm start
 ```

-The server will start  you can view the table at:
+The server will start and you can view the table at:
 ```
 http://localhost:3000/
 ```